pcubillos/bibmanager/docs/getstarted.rst

   to the BibTex entries: Fetch from ADS, set manually, and open in a PDF viewer.

-Once installed (see below), take a look at the ``bibmanager`` main menu, executing from the command-line:
+Once installed (see below), take a look at the ``bibmanager`` main menu by executing the following command:

 .. code-block:: shell